Alexis Comar, the founder, and the CEO at Hiphen tells us about crop health and development.

 Alexis Comar: We are an AgTech company specializing in measuring plants with sensors and helping our customers digitize their activities.
 This activity is called high-throughput phenotyping.

-Innovation is quite a blur concept; I guess helping establish companies digitize their activities is an innovation!
+Innovation is quite a blur concept; I guess helping established companies digitize their activities is an innovation!

 More seriously, we offer services to help breeders select the cultivars of tomorrow, to help agro chemistry companies better evaluate their new product that is often a bio-control or biostimulant one, to help agro-industries predict the yield and the yield quality of the crops they will process, etc.…